EchoScan API and Integration Guide

 })

-/api/echoscan/report is only an example path that must be implemented by your server.
-It is not an EchoScan official endpoint.
+/api/echoscan/report above is an example path owned by the integrator, not an EchoScan endpoint.

 Lite Integration